 In its classical form, the warning letter serves as a reminder of the employee’s obligations and as a notice that you are prepared to act.
 The goal is compliance, and it often works.
 When you get the usual response with soothing reassurance that your concerns will be respected, the risk of loss is not eliminated, but it is mitigated.
 The exchange is polite, with each side reserving its options.

 But the Defend Trade Secrets Act creating original jurisdiction for trade secret claims, the assumptions behind this common minuet may no longer be valid.
 If there is going to be litigation, you may want to avoid federal court, and for the same reason your opponent may want to go there.
-(For my recent post “Be Careful What You Ask For,” click here.)
-So your warning letter needs to be crafted to prevent triggering a preemptive federal declaratory judgment action.
+(For more information, check out the article “Be Careful What You Ask For”) So your warning letter needs to be crafted to prevent triggering a preemptive federal declaratory judgment action.

 The key is to inquire, not accuse.
 This helps you stay in control of the process while you become better informed.
 You can find a sample warning letter below: